Desktop organizer

-Desktop organizer software applications are applications that automatically create useful organizational structures from desktop content from heterogeneous types of content including email, files, contacts, companies, RSS news feeds, photos, music and chat sessions.
+Desktop organizer software applications are applications that automatically create useful organizational structures from desktop content, including heterogeneous types of content including email, files, contacts, companies, RSS news feeds, photos, music and chat sessions.
 The organization is based on a combination of automated scanning of metadata similar to data mining and manual tagging of content.
 The metadata stored in applications is correlated based on a structure for the data type handled by the organizer tool.
 For example, the email address of a sender of an email allows the email to be filed in a virtual folder for the author and company the author works for or a music file is filed by the musician and album label.
 The resulting visualization simplifies use of desktop content to navigate, search, and use related information stored on the desktop computer.
 The data in desktop organizer tools is normally stored in a database rather than the computer's file system in order to produce virtual folders where the same item can appear in multiple folders to the user based on its relationship to the folder.

 Desktop organizers are related to desktop search because both sets of tools allow users to locate desktop resources.
 The primary differences between the two are that desktop organizers perform post-search functionality related to the primary purpose of the organizer, offer manual taxonomy creation and tagging by the desktop user, and help gather additional related resources for taxonomy or related content from Internet resources.